dustinslane/SimpleWhitelist/README.md

 # SimpleWhitelist
 A super simple steamid-based whitelist resource that you can use to keep random people off of your FiveM server.
+No database, no fiddling with files and no restarting the resource required.
+All from the server console or Rcon.

 ### Who is this for?
 This is great for when you are running a small server for your friends or just need a server to test something on, and you don't want outsiders on it.